Signorelli parapraxis: Botticelli – Boltraffio – Trafoi

 One important ingredient in Freud's analysis was the North-Italian village Trafoi where he received the message of the suicide of one of his patients, struggling with sexual problems.
 Without Trafoi the substitute Boltraffio associated to it would be incomprehensible.
-Freud links Trafoi to the theme death and sexuality, a theme preceding the word finding problem in a conversation Freud had during a trip by train through Bosnia-Herzegovina.
+Freud links Trafoi to the theme death and sexuality, a theme preceding the word-finding problem in a conversation Freud had during a trip by train through Bosnia-Herzegovina.

 The second important ingredient in Freud's analysis is the extraction of an Italian word signor from the forgotten name Signorelli.
 Herr, the German counterpart of Signor, is then linked to (Her)zegovina and the word Herr occurring, as Freud tells us, in the conversation.
-That country's Turks, he recalled, valued sexual pleasure a lot, and he was told by a colleague that a patient once said to him: "For you know, sir (Herr) if that ceases, life no longer has any charm".
+That country's Turks, he recalled, valued sexual pleasure highly, and he was told by a colleague that a patient once said to him: "For you know, sir (Herr) if that ceases, life no longer has any charm".
 Moreover, Freud argued that (Bo)snia linked (Bo)tticelli with (Bo)ltraffio and Trafoi.
 He concludes by saying: "We shall represent this state of affairs carefully enough if we assert that beside the simple forgetting of proper names there is another forgetting which is motivated by repression".

+In a scheme Freud presented the associations he used for the explanation of his Signorelli parapraxis.

 Freud denies the relevance of the content of the frescos.
 Nevertheless, psychoanalysts have pursued their investigations particularly into this direction, finding however no new explanation of the parapraxis.
 Jacques Lacan suggested that the parapraxis may be an act of self-forgetting.
+Art historian Nicholas Fox Weber suggests that Freud forgot the name because the muscular naked men whom Signorelli portrayed made Freud’s unassertive father look bad by comparison, that the muscular naked men brought out Freud’s repressed homosexual feelings, that Signorelli’s portrayal of a Jewish Antichrist made Freud uncomfortable with his Jewishness or with his rejection of his Jewishness, and that Signorelli’s frescoes caused Freud to feel shame for having slept with his wife’s sister Minna.